 Abstract

 Systems neuroscience research aimed at understanding neural mechanisms of behavior requires precisely timed data acquisition and behavioral monitoring.
 While many commercial systems have been designed to meet these needs, they often fail to offer flexibility in experimental designs or to allow integration of novel neuroscience technologies.
 We here describe a Teensy microcontroller-based interface capable of fast and precisely timed digital signal readout for data acquisition and analog output to control behavioral experiments.
-We demonstrate the efficacy, and temporal precision of the Teensy based interface in two experimental settings wither different demands: reliable, high-accuracy motion sensing and analog output delivered synchronously with digital pulses for image capture.
+We demonstrate the efficacy and temporal precision of the Teensy based interface in two experimental settings with different demands: reliable, high-accuracy motion sensing and analog output delivered synchronously with digital pulses for image capture.
 We then test the theoretical specifications and show the temporal accuracy and precision of this device in both of these settings.
 Both setups are accurate to the order of tens of microseconds per sample, and are precise to tens or hundreds of nanoseconds per sample.
 We conclude that the Teensy 3.2, in conjunction with specific sensors or shields, provides an optimal form of experimental control, particularly for those interested in neuronal imaging.

 Introduction